 Traditional marketing methods don’t have the options to respond to changes in the marketplace as swiftly as the new media do.
-You will have to be ready with your commercials and advertising materials days, weeks or sometimes even months in advance in order to place in a traditional media like TV, radio or newspaper.
-However, in digital media, it is quite easy to make a last minute update on an advertisement you are about to post.
+You will have to be ready with your commercials and advertising materials days, weeks, or sometimes even months in advance in order to place them in traditional media like TV, radio, or newspaper.
+However, in digital media, it is quite easy to make a last-minute update on an advertisement you are about to post.

 People Can Ignore it Easily